Health professionals worry about patients who receive false diagnoses and who are pursuing unproven and disproven therapies.

 Healio’s excellent article on the misnomer of chronic Lyme disease features this graphic illustrating the stark difference in geography between confirmed Lyme cases and chronic Lyme support groups:

-The United States has exported its conspiracy theories about Lyme disease to many countries, including Canada, France, Germany, and Turkey.
+The United States has exported its conspiracy theories about Lyme disease to many countries, including Canada, UK, France, Germany, Poland, Spain, and Turkey.
 Thousands of people have received false diagnoses in Australia, where there is no endemic Lyme disease.

 Major red flag: Unscientific medical practitioners